g-mr/JPower/README.en.md

 4. **Fuse mechanism：**

-    Because of the distribution of services, in order to avoid the "avalanche" of calls between services, Hystrix is ​​used as a fuse to avoid the "avalanche" between services.
+    Because of the distribution of services, in order to avoid the "avalanche" of calls between services, Sentinel is ​​used as a fuse to avoid the "avalanche" between services.

 5. **Monitor：**